What Is Language Acquisition? Stages and Theories

 4. Social Interactionist Theory (Lev Vygotsky)

-• Takeaway for Educators: Use group work, peer conversations, and interactive activities to promote language development.
+Takeaway for Educators: Teachers should establish group work activities and peer conversations and interactive activities to develop students' language abilities.

 5. Second Language Acquisition Theories (Stephen Krashen)